Home Heritage Accreditation Education Services Transcripts Gen Education Mobile Associate-to-Baccalaureate Professional Certifications AFCOOL FAQs

 / Published April 19, 2019

-The Air Force provides academic advice and offers financial assistance to Airmen in planning and pursuing their educational goals.
+The Air and Space Force provides academic advice and offers financial assistance to airmen and space professionals in planning and pursuing their educational goals.
 Education services offices are composed of professional educational administrators, guidance counselors, academic advisors, education technicians/specialists and test examiners.

-Education services personnel supporting active Air Force installations, CCAF advisors working with the Air National Guard (ANG) and training technicians assigned to the Air Force Reserve Command (AFRC) counsel students and serve as the direct link between students and the administrative center.
+Education services personnel support active Air and Space Force installations.
+CCAF advisors working with the Air National Guard (ANG) and training technicians assigned to the Air Force Reserve Command (AFRC) counsel students and serve as the direct link between students and the administrative center.
 These counselors guide students toward degree completion and work with civilian collegiate institutions to arrange for course offerings needed to satisfy CCAF degree requirements.